Mill Levy Override (MLO) Citizens’ Oversight Committee

 MLO Audits: Performance Excellence Assessment Reports

-Consistent with the Mill Levy Election Ballot Questions, Colorado Springs School District 11 has conducted a number of biennial/triennial assessments of the MLO fund to review its progress in meeting requirements of the comprehensive district performance plan or business plan.
+Consistent with the Mill Levy Election Ballot Questions, Colorado Springs School District 11 has conducted a number of biennial/triennial assessments of the MLO spending plan to review its progress in meeting requirements of the comprehensive district performance plan or strategic plan.
 Available results are below for review.

 MLO Annual Summaries